aheze/Find-App/_pages/translate.md

 # Translate Find
 Help translate Find!

+**Update July 30, 2022**
+iOS 16 will introduce text search in Photos, which makes the current version of Find almost useless (I got sherlocked 😢).
+So, I'm working on Find v3.0 right now.
+In about 3 weeks I'll have the base foundation done. ([Sneak peeks on my Twitter](https://twitter.com/aheze0)).
+Thanks to those who've signed up already!

 **Update May 22, 2022**
 I'm still working on gathering all the strings in the app.
 I should be done in a couple days.
 In the meantime, join the [Discord server](https://discord.com/invite/Pmq8fYcus2)?